All Episodes

 Time Text

-Welcome to today's edition of The Rush 247 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-You know, when I first heard about the the shooting in Virginia this morning, I thought it had to be a lover's thing when I heard that the I mean the original reports were that a reporter and the cameraman were engaged, and they are, but not to each other.
+You know, when I first heard about the shooting in Virginia this morning, I thought it had to be a lover's thing when I heard that the I mean the original reports were that a reporter and the cameraman were engaged, and they are, but not to each other.

-But the original reports had them engaged each other as a shooting happens.
+But the original reports had him engaged.

-It has to be a lover's triangle.
+He says this shooting happens, and it has to be a lover's triangle.

-I thought it turns out that's not what it was.
+Turns out that's not what it was.

-Greetings, my friends, Rush Limbaugh back.
+Rush Limbaugh back.

-Happy to be here behind the golden EIB microphone.
+Happy to be here behind the Golden EIB microphone.

-The telephone number, if you want to be on the program's 80082-2882, and the email address, L Rushbow at EIBNet.com.
+The telephone number, if you want to be on the programs, 800-282-2882, and the email address, lrushbo at EIBnet.com.

 This may be a first.

-And this is boy, is this the underbelly.
+And this is, boy, is this the underbelly.

 The ugly side of social media.